 - To promote through research, education, forums, and other appropriate means, the development of housing cooperatives.

 - To establish standards for operation of housing cooperatives that will assure maximum long-term benefits to their owner-occupants and sustain their cooperatives.

 - To develop programs and services to benefit, strengthen and improve its member organizations.

 - To promote the development of other self-help activities among members of housing cooperatives.

 NAHC provides expanded services to its members.
 Many of these services are available only to members.
 On other services, members receive a substantial discount.

 Our government relations program represents housing cooperatives on issues of mutual concern before Congress and federal agencies.
 NAHC has scored several victories in the past such as the American Homeownership and Economic Opportunity Act, and the Bankruptcy Reform Bill.
 We will continue to monitor issues and keep our members up-to-date on the latest legislation, regulations, and issues that involve housing cooperatives.

 Networking with Industry Professionals

 NAHC provides access to a network of housing cooperatives, cooperative housing associations, and professionals through its website, email communications and networking at the annual conference.
-A full list of NAHC Professional Members is available on the website.
+A full Directory of NAHC Professional Members is available on the website.

 Latest Cooperative Information